BBnours/Resume/README.md

 # Resume
-Here's my stock of resume (CV) for my previous, current and future Job application
+Here's my stock of resume (CV) for my previous, current and future Job applications

 ---